simphotonics/simulated_annealing/example/SEARCH_SPACE.md

 // Defining a spherical search space. final triangularSpace = SearchSpace([x, y], dxMin: [1e-6, 1e-6]);
 ```
-Inspecting the plot on the left in the figure below it is evident that the random points are distributed more uniformly across the search space.
+Inspecting the plot on the left in the figure below it is apparent that the random points are distributed uniformly across the search space.
 ![Triangular Search Space Uniform PDF](https://raw.githubusercontent.com/simphotonics/simulated_annealing/main/example/plots/triangular_search_space_uniform.png)
 ![Inverse CDF of a linear PDF](https://raw.githubusercontent.com/simphotonics/simulated_annealing/main/example/plots/inverseCdfLinear.png)

 ###  Spherical Search Space.

-The first section showed how to use parametric interval to define a ball shaped search space using
+The first section showed how to use parametric intervals to define a ball shaped search space using
 Cartesian coordinates.
 A spherical search space can also be defined in terms of
 spherical coordinates.
 In that case we keep the radius constant and define one interval
 for the azimuthal angle &phi; and one for the polar angle &theta;: